vladigleba/vladigleba.github.io/posts/prophecy/babylon.md

 ## What did ancient Babylon believe about death?

-> Then he brought me to the door of the gate of the LORD'S house which was toward the north; and, behold, *there sat women weeping for Tammuz*.
+> Then he brought me to the door of the gate of the LORD’S house which was toward the north; and, behold, *there sat women weeping for Tammuz*.
 {% ct 'Ezekiel 8:14' %}

 Tamuz was the god of food and vegetation worshiped by the Babylonians, who believed that he died each year when winter arrived but would be resurrected in the spring (immortality of the soul), and so every year his death was mourned.
 But it wasn’t just Tamuz; they also believed that people went on to exist in another form after death, which led the Babylonians to worship the dead.
 This teaching, that people continue to live or be conscious after death, has survived and been adopted by spiritual Babylon, and her influence has made it spread to many Christian churches even though the Bible preaches the exact opposite ({% rf 'Ecclesiastes 9:5; Psalm 115:17' false %}; see [“Are the Dead Really Dead?”](/posts/basics/death.md)).